A characterization of representable intervals: Homotopy theoretic consequences

 \subsection{The free Hopf interval generated by $I$}

 In \cite{Berger:AHTO}, a (commutative) \myemph{Hopf interval} in a symmetric monoidal model category is defined to be a cylinder object

-on $U$ such that $H$ is a (commutative) Hopf object, and both maps $U+U\to<150>H$ and $H\to<150>U$ are homomorphisms of Hopf objects.
-Here $U$ has the trivial Hopf object structure given by by structure map $\lambda:U\tensor U\to<150>U$ and its inverse.
-On the other hand, $(U+U)$ is given the structure of a commutative Hopf object using the ``meet'' Hopf object structure described in Corollary \ref{cor:hopf} (which coincides with the Hopf object structure on described in \cite{Berger:AHTO}).
+on $U$ such that $H$ is a (commutative) Hopf object, and both maps $U+U\to<150>H$ and $H\to<150>U$ are homomorphisms of Hopf objects, where to be a cylinder object means that $U+U\to<150>H$ is a cofibration and $H\to<150>U$ is a weak equivalence.
+Here $U$ has the trivial Hopf object structure given by by structure map $\lambda\colon U\tensor U\to<150>U$ and its inverse.
+On the other hand, $(U+U)$ is given the structure of a commutative Hopf object using the ``meet'' Hopf object structure described in Corollary \ref{cor:hopf} (cf.~Example (2) from Section \ref{section:examples}), which coincides with the Hopf object structure on described in \emph{ibid}.
 We emphasize that a Hopf interval need not be an interval in the sense of Definition \ref{def:interval}.
-The following lemma shows that we cannot in general expect $I$ itself to be a Hopf interval. \begin{lemma} The following are equivalent: \begin{enumerate} \item $I$ is invertible. \item The structure map $\lambda:U\tensor I\to<150>I$, regarded as a 2-cell $\bottom\twocell<150>\top$, possesses an inverse $\neg:\top\twocell<150>\bottom$. \item The meet operation, regarded as a 2-cell $\bottom\circ i\twocell<150>1_{I}$, has an inverse.
-(Or, dually, the join operation has an inverse.) \item The map $i:I\to<150>U$ is an equivalence. \end{enumerate} \begin{proof} (1) and (2) are equivalent since $\neg$ is defined using the existence of a coinverse map $\sigma:I\to<150>I$ to be $\sigma\circ\lambda$, and, going the other way, $\sigma$ is defined in terms of $\neg$ as $\neg\circ\lambda^{-1}$.
-To see that (2) implies (3), define $\wedge':I\tensor I\to<150>I$ to be the composite
+The following lemma shows that we cannot in general expect $I$ itself to be a Hopf interval in the isofibration model structure. \begin{lemma} The following are equivalent: \begin{enumerate} \item $I$ is invertible. \item The structure map $\lambda\colon U\tensor I\to<150>I$, regarded as a 2-cell $\bottom\twocell<150>\top$, possesses an inverse $\neg\colon \top\twocell<150>\bottom$. \item The meet operation, regarded as a 2-cell $\bottom\circ i\twocell<150>1_{I}$, has an inverse.
+(Or, dually, the join operation has an inverse.) \item The map $i\colon I\to<150>U$ is an equivalence. \end{enumerate} \begin{proof} (1) and (2) are equivalent since $\neg$ is defined using the existence of a coinverse map $\sigma\colon I\to<150>I$ to be $\sigma\circ\lambda$, and, going the other way, $\sigma$ is defined in terms of $\neg$ as $\neg\circ\lambda^{-1}$.
+To see that (2) implies (3), define $\wedge'\colon I\tensor I\to<150>I$ to be the composite

 It is then easily seen that $\wedge'$ is the inverse of $\wedge$ as arrows in the category $\EE(I,I)$.